sebanc/linuxloops/Readme/Distro-notes.md

 If you intend to install gentoo with a desktop environment, you will most likely need 40 GB minimum for the main rootfs (as it needs a lot of disk space to build everything from source).

-### Specific note for gentoo installation on disk with secure boot enabled:
+### Specific note for gentoo installation on disk with secure boot enabled

 gentoo does not have secure boot support OOTB.
 Nevertheless, secureboot can be enabled manually by emerging `mokutil` and running the below commands:
 ```
 sudo mv /boot/efi/EFI/BOOT/BOOTX64.EFI /boot/efi/EFI/BOOT/grubx64.efi